 The cross-profile tracking attack against Gecko-based browsers described in this work build on other cross-profile attacks such as van Goethem and Joosen [38], which found that application efforts to isolate "incognito" browsing sessions from standard browsing sessions could be circumvented by using contention for disk and memory resources as a covert channel.
-Oren et al. [29] showed that contention in the CPU cache could be exploited by unprivileged, malicious JavaScript code to learn what sites a user was visiting in an "incognito" mode session. with JavaScript running on other sites, in other processes, or applications outside the browser.
+Oren et al. [29] showed that contention in the CPU cache could be exploited by unprivileged, malicious JavaScript code to learn what sites a user was visiting in an "incognito" mode session, with JavaScript running on other sites, in other processes, or applications outside the browser.
 Gruss et al. [9] present a similar attack, though instead targeting timing channels stemming from memory deduplication.

-Finally, Asankah [11] defines "ephemeral fingerprinting", where sites observe infrequent global events identify a user across contexts.
+Finally, Asankah [11] defines a cross-site identification technique they call "ephemeral fingerprinting", where different sites observe infrequent global events to those infrequent events to reidentify a user across contexts.

-7 Conclusions
+Conclusions